 [Bangkok] If I were to name a “hidden gem’ in Bangkok, 和 ピース Peace – Oriental Teahouse would come to my mind with its non-conspicuous location and legit Japanese drinks and desserts.

 Located at Sukhumvit 49 just a stone throw away from Rocket Coffeebar, you might have just walked past Peace Oriental Teahouse without noticing as there wasn’t any conscious signboard.

 Note: Their first outlet is at Ekkamai, 70/5 Sukhumvit Soi 63 but it has closed as the area was re-developed for a condominium project.

 Just glass panels, a simple and minimalist wooden interior with a quiet and zen ambience during the weekdays.

 “It doesn’t even feel like Bangkok here!”, my friend exclaimed without hiding her excitement, only to attract weird stares from diners in the hush-hush environment.

-The teahouse is separated into 3 sections: bar table, window seats and tatami seats, all of which require us to remove our footwear to access.
+The teahouse was separated into 3 sections: bar table, window seats and tatami seats, all of which required us to remove our footwear to access.

 The entire menu revolved around tea leaves, from Matcha, Sencha (Japanese green tea), Houjicha (Roasted green tea) to Chinese Oolong and Red Tea.